Our blogs

 Sumdog challenges

-Maths - Heavier and lighter
+Maths - Halving

-Reading - Please try to read each night, it makes a big difference!
+Reading - Please try to read remaining books over half term.

 Please remember to bring book bags in each day.